HELPLINE 0870 185 1840

 ~ failure to adequately provide for one or more dependents who have a prior claim to your estate

-~ an intended beneficiary of your will can lose their rights to their inheritance if they serve as a witness to the execution of the document or if a court finds that they were unfairly involved in the preparation of the will
+~ an intended beneficiary will lose their inheritance if they serve as a witness to the execution of the will

 Today in the UK, citizens are wealthier than ever before.
 Most own homes worth a substantial amount of money.
 You create a will in order to see those assets distributed according to your wishes.
 Once you pass away, your will is all that’s left to speak to your wishes.
 An unambiguous, legally enforceable will is necessary to spare your loved ones a protracted legal battle in order to establish their rights to your estate.